linucks/ambuild/README.md

 sudo apt-get install docker-ce docker-ce-cli containerd.io
 ```

-#### 2. Create Docker Group
+#### 3. Create Docker Group
-Non-root users cannot run Docker by default, so it usally needs to be run under sudo; however this means any files created are owned by root, which is not a good idea.
+Non-root users cannot run Docker by default, so it usually needs to be run under sudo; however this means any files created are owned by root, which is not a good idea.
 To allow users to run docker/ambuild without having sudo access, create docker group and add any users to it who will be required to run docker/ambuild.

 1. First create the group for all users of docker.
-This may have already been done with the docker installation command, so it may not be required, but it's not a problem to run this command again
+This may have already been done with the docker installation command, so it may not be required, but it's not a problem to run this command again.
 ```
 sudo groupadd docker
 ```

 2. Add the current logged in user (specified by the $USER environment variable) to this group.
-Any other users can be added by replacing $USER in the below commmand with the unix username.
+Any other users can be added by replacing $USER in the below command with the Unix username.
 ```
 sudo usermod -aG docker $USER
 ````